-Within the Zoning Ordinance, a cultural center is shown to require 2.5 parking spaces for every 1,000 square feet of gross floor area.
+Within the Zoning Ordinance, a cultural center is shown to require 2.5 parking spaces for every 1,000 square feet of gross floor area, and for eating and drinking component, it is required four spaces for each 1,000 square feet of the gross floor area.
 Given that the building is proposed to include 38,728 square feet, 50 percent of the normal parking requirement would be 49 spaces.
+Of the 38,728 square feet of the gross floor area, less than 1,000 square feet will be used for food preparation and service.
+Additionally, four parking spaces are needed for that purpose.
 No parking spaces can be accommodated on-site, and, therefore, a modification to this development standard is requested.